Ngozi Olejeme

 She also worked as the financial secretary to the Goodluck Jonathan campaign organization during the 2015 general elections.

 She was in June declared wanted for allegedly diverting N69bn from the agency but turned herself.
 Economic and Financial Crimes Commission (EFCC) has so far seized her 37 houses, frozen 30 bank accounts (each with at least 20m Naira), and a state of the art bathroom worth at least $2M.

 She was a Delta State Gubernatorial Aspirant on the Platform of the Peoples Democratic Party (PDP).

 Career

 Ngozi Olejeme was appointed chairman of the board, Nigeria Social Insurance Trust Fund (NSITF) in June 2009 by late President Umaru Musa Yar'Adua.
 She saw to the successful enactment into law of the Employees’ Compensation Act in December 2010, and the setting up of necessary human and physical infrastructure for the implementation of the Act, which was signed by President Goodluck Jonathan.
-She also took the helm as the Chairman of the Board of Trustfund Pensions Plc, on October 2009, but she no longer holds the position.
+She also took the helm as the Chairman of the Board of Trustfund Pensions Plc, in October 2009, but she no longer holds the position.
 She is also the convener of the Subsidy Reinvestment and empowerment program (SURE-P) sub-committee on Public Works and Road Rehabilitation.
 She held the position of Director of finance in the Goodluck Support Group (GSC), which was an organization set up for the support of President Goodluck Jonathan.